jmcevoy1984/Phorest-Voucher-Maker/readme.txt

-#Flask app that communicated with the Phorest Voucher API and creates/reads vouchers.
+#Flask app that communicates with the Phorest Voucher API and creates/reads vouchers.

 Application is built with Flask.

-Uses the python Requests library to communicate with the Phorest voucher API Uses Flask Restul to create a REST API
+Uses the Python Requests library to communicate with the Phorest voucher API Uses Flask Restful to create a REST API

 I convert from the Phorest API's native XML to JSON for use on the front end.